notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ~~~

 *lParam [in]*
-: TCHAR* value, the string to set.
+: wchar_t* value, the string to set.

 **Return value**:
 : Returns False on failure, True on success